FAQs

 Simply unpack at put on the bum.

-If you want to use detergent, the diaper must be lanolized afterwards. please refer to our lanolizing guide.
+If you want to use detergent, the diaper must be lanolized afterwards.
+Please refer to our lanolizing guide.

 Will it not wick through the cotton outer?